-Job title Senior Development Executive - Medical Sciences (Neuroscience and Brain Health) Division University Administration and Services Department Development and Alumni Engagement Location University Offices, Wellington Square and Department of Psychiatry, Warneford Hospital, Warneford Lane, Oxford Grade and salary Grade 8: £45,585 - £54,395 per annum with possible extension to £59,421 Hours Full time (37.5 hours) Contract type Permanent Reporting to Head of Development - Medical Sciences Division Vacancy reference 173574 Additional information Applications are welcome and encouraged from all sectors of the community and are especially keen to encourage candidates from under-represented groups to apply.
-Development and Alumni Engagement is committed to equality and values diversity.
+Job title Senior Development Executive - Medical Sciences Division University Administration and Services Department Development and Alumni Engagement Location University Offices, Wellington Square Grade and salary Grade 8: £48,235 - £57,255 per annum with possible extension to £62,407, including an Oxford University Weighting of £1,500 per year (pro rata).
+Hours Full time (37.5 hours) Contract type Permanent Reporting to Head of Development - Medical Sciences Vacancy reference 179970 Additional information Applications are welcome and encouraged from all sectors of the community and are especially keen to encourage candidates from under-represented groups to apply.
+Development and Alumni Engagement is committed to equality, and values diversity.
 We support a range of flexible working arrangements, including when and where you work.
-The responsibilities of this post mean that you will need to work on- site regularly.
+The responsibilities of this post mean that you will need to work onsite regularly.
 We would be happy to discuss this with you at any point in the application process.
-Subject to HMRC regulations and the availability of funding, a relocation allowance may be available